rohan-varma/python-gil/post.md

 	count(10000000)
 ```

-The `report_time` decorator is a simple decorator that uses the `time` module to report how long the function took to execute.
-Running this script 10 times and averaging the result gave me an average of 1.53 seconds for sequential execution, and 1.57 seconds for threaded execution - meaning that despite having a 4-core machine, threading here did not help at all, and in fact marginally worsened performance.
+The `report_time` [decorator](https://github.com/rohan-varma/python-gil/blob/master/time_decorator.py) is a simple decorator that uses the `time` module to report how long the function took to execute.
+Running this script 10 times and averaging the result gave me an average of 1.53 seconds for sequential execution, and 1.57 seconds for threaded execution (see [results](https://github.com/rohan-varma/python-gil/blob/master/output.txt)) - meaning that despite having a 4-core machine, threading here did not help at all, and in fact marginally worsened performance.

 Now let's consider two I/O bound threads instead.
-The following code runs the `select` function on empty lists of file descriptors, and times out after 2 seconds:
+The following [code](https://github.com/rohan-varma/python-gil/blob/master/gil_test_io_bound.py) runs the `select` function on empty lists of file descriptors, and times out after 2 seconds:

 ```
 def run_select():